MarcoDiFrancesco/LittleProjects/Notes/Security.md

   - **client key exchange** is a key that will be used to generate the master secret key
   - **certificate verify** is a message that provides explicit verification of the client certificate
 - Step 5
-  - **change cipher spec** is a message sent by both parties consisting of a byte
+  - **cipher spec** is a message sent by both parties consisting of a byte set to 1
   - **hash generation** of the entire handshake ans sent by both parties
 - Step 6-7 is the exchange encypted messages using shared keys